-The below tutorials will help you with code snippets and examples for some of the most commonly performed actions in test automation.
+The below tutorials will help you with code snippets and examples.
+These will include some of the most commonly performed actions in test automation.
 Here, we are using Java language with Selenium.
 If you have no prior experience in Java then you can learn the basics of Java from our Java for Testers series.

 Chapter#10 – Handling Dropdowns in Selenium